-Developing Strategic development gives hotels a playbook to follow that will help them to maximise revenue.
-They can maximize their from two basic areas revenue by drawing from occupancy or from average rates.
-Speaking on strategy development, Ms. Lopez said “usually in the low season, when demand is lower, hotel’s will draw upon occupancy to increase revenue.
+Developing Strategic development gives hotels a playbook to follow that will help them to maximize revenue.
+They can maximize them from two basic areas of revenue by drawing from occupancy or from average rates.
+Speaking on strategy development, Ms. Lopez said “usually in the low season, when demand is lower, hotels will draw upon occupancy to increase revenue.
 They need to identify these periods and incorporate them into their strategy.
-When there is a lot of demand in high seasons, hotel’s need to focus on growing their average rate.”
-In addition to seasonal observations, hotel’s must also identify peak periods that arise in between, like those that derive from regional holidays, sporting events, celebrations, etc..
-Knowing how to leverage either occupancy or average rate during these periods is a key to success and, additionally, knowing when to leverage both simultaneously will help ensure revenue goals are met.
+When there is a lot of demand in high seasons, hotels need to focus on growing their average rate.”
+In addition to seasonal observations, hotels must also identify peak periods that arise in between, like those that derive from regional holidays, sporting events, celebrations, etc. Knowing how to leverage either occupancy or average rate during these periods is a key to success and, additionally, knowing when to leverage both simultaneously will help ensure revenue goals are met.
 A comprehensive strategy will help to determine what operational measures need to be implemented in each one of these areas.

 Software Tools & Applications

 Property Management Systems (PMS)